micro/micro/docs/architecture/README.md

 A Micro service makes use of a Go Service Framework which provides Go interfaces for accessing the services provided by the Micro Server.
 It also initialises your server to run on the underlying runtime and exposes your services via a gRPC server.
-Micro makes is so all you have to think about is the business logic.
+Micro makes it so all you have to think about is the business logic.

 <img src="../images/micro-service-3.0.png">